 * Pray that God will continue to give the Saparua believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Saparua church for the glory of His name! * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.
+* Ask the Lord to bring forth a triumphant Saparua church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people. * Pray for Gospel messages to become available in audio format for this people group.